Fay identities for polylogarithms on higher-genus Riemann surfaces: Introduction

 At genus one, our understanding of elliptic polylogarithms and their special values benefitted from the interplay between two types of Kronecker-Eisenstein integration kernels: single-valued but non-meromorphic $f^{(r)}$ and meromorphic but multi-valued $g^{(r)}$ with $r \geq 0$.\footnote{While the single-valued $f^{(r)}$ entered the Brown-Levin formulation of elliptic polylogarithms \cite{BrownLevin} as well as their string-theory applications in \cite{Broedel:2014vla, Broedel:2017jdo}, the alternative formulation of elliptic polylogarithms \cite{Broedel:2017kkb} in terms of the meromorphic $g^{(r)}$ is predominantly used in Feynman-integral applications \cite{Bourjaily:2022bwx}.} Numerous main results of this paper are derived and proven through the properties of single-valued but non-meromorphic modular tensors $f^{I_1 \cdots I_r}{}_J(x,y)$ which generalize the $f^{(r)}(x{-}y)$ to higher genus \cite{DHS:2023}.
 In particular, the ubiquitous integration-by-parts identities in our computations crucially rely on the single-valuedness of the $f$-tensors.
 Meromorphic but multiple-valued higher-genus generalization of the $g^{(r)}(x{-}y)$ kernels, to be denoted by $g^{I_1 \cdots I_r}{}_J(x,y)$,\footnote{We depart from the normalization conventions of the meromorphic integration kernels $\om^{I_1 \cdots I_r}{}_J(x,y)$ introduced in Enriquez's work \cite{Enriquez:2011} by $ g^{I_1 \cdots I_r}{}_J(x,y)= (-2\pi i)^r \om^{I_1 \cdots I_r}{}_J(x,y)$ to attain a smooth genus-one limit $ g^{I_1 \cdots I_r}{}_J(x,y) |_{h=1}= g^{(r)}(x{-}y)$ and simple poles $g^{I}{}_J(x,y) = \delta^I_J/(x{-}y) + {\rm reg}$ with unit residue.} were introduced by Enriquez through their functional properties \cite{Enriquez:2011}.

 \sm

-Another main result of this work is a generalization of the interchange lemma and a set of conjectures for meromorphic Fay identities in terms of the Enriquez kernels $g^{I_1 \cdots I_r}{}_J(x,y)$ at arbitrary genus and tensor rank.
-While explicit representations for the Enriquez kernels are somewhat cumbersome to exhibit,\footnote{See \cite{Baune:2024} for a recent proposal to express the Enriquez kernels $\omega^{I_1 \cdots I_r}{}_J(x,y)$ in terms of Poincar\'e series and Schottky variables in the restricted subset of moduli space where the Poincar\'e series converges.} their defining properties provide sufficient guidance for anticipating and proving the conjectural identities in this work \cite{DESZ:progress}.
+Another main result of this work is a generalization of the interchange identities, which we prove, and a generalization of the Fay identities, which we conjecture, to the case of the meromorphic Enriquez kernels $g^{I_1 \cdots I_r}{}_J(x,y)$ at arbitrary genus and tensor rank.
+While explicit representations for the Enriquez kernels are somewhat cumbersome to exhibit,\footnote{See \cite{Baune:2024} for a recent proposal to express the Enriquez kernels $\omega^{I_1 \cdots I_r}{}_J(x,y)$ in terms of Poincar\'e series and Schottky variables in the restricted subset of moduli space where the Poincar\'e series converges.} their defining properties provide sufficient guidance for anticipating and proving the conjectural identities in this work.
 Finally, the coincident limits $y\rightarrow x$ of Enriquez kernels $g^{I_1 \cdots I_r}{}_J(x,y)$ are conjectured to introduce meromorphic versions of the solely moduli-dependent modular tensors encountered in the analogous coincident limits of $f^{I_1 \cdots I_r}{}_J(x,y)$.